Why are silicon steel sheets used for motor cores? Couldn't we just use a solid piece of iron?

 ·Slice into thin pieces → Physically block the eddy current path → Leveraging the relationship P ∝ d², reduce losses by a factor of thousands.

-·Choose the appropriate thickness—strike a balance among performance, cost, and process—not the thinnest, but the optimal.
+·Choose the appropriate thickness—strike a balance among performance, cost, and process—opt for the optimal thickness, not necessarily the thinnest.

 This seemingly simple “heap of thin metal sheets” actually embodies profound physical principles and sophisticated craftsmanship.

-From the solid iron cores of the 19th century, to the invention of silicon steel sheets in the early 20th century, and now to today’s ultra-thin, high-silicon steels, each advancement represents a deeper understanding and more sophisticated application of natural laws by humanity.
+From the solid iron cores of the 19th century, through the invention of silicon steel sheets in the early 20th century, to today’s ultra-thin, high-silicon steels, each advancement represents humanity’s deeper understanding and more sophisticated application of natural laws.

 The layered, thin silicon steel laminations that make up the motor’s iron core, It’s not that engineers are “going overboard”—rather, they’re using the smartest possible approach to combat the inevitable eddy-current losses in the physical world.